 Although both Sonicare and Oral B have timers and quad-pacers, the Sonicare one only sounds off every 30 seconds to alert you that you should move to another quadrant in your mouth when brushing while Oral B especially the more recent ones like Genius 8000 buzzes and also visually signals you by flashing light on the customizable 360 smart ring.
-They also have a digital timer which you can view in their flagship smartguide.
+They also have a digital timer which you can view in their flagship smart guide.
 This way you also easily monitor visually that you are brushing for the recommended 2 minutes.

 Pressure sensors alert you when you are brushing too hard.
 Brushing too hard can be harmful to your gums.
-Almost all Oral B brushes have pressure sensors integrated in them apart from Oral B Deep Sweep 1000 and the battery operated Oral B Vitality Series.
+Almost all Oral B brushes have pressure sensors integrated into them apart from Oral B Deep Sweep 1000 and the battery operated Oral B Vitality Series.

-Meanwhile in the Philips Sonicare range, only the Philips Sonicare Flexcare HX6921/02 and the new DiamondClean Smart Sonic Series 9500/ 9700 with bluetooth connectivity features a pressure sensor.
-However all Sonicare toothbrushes will starter and stall when you apply too much pressure.
+Meanwhile, in the Philips Sonicare range, only the Philips Sonicare Flexcare HX6921/02 and the new DiamondClean Smart Sonic Series 9500/ 9700 with Bluetooth connectivity features a pressure sensor.
+However, all Sonicare toothbrushes will starter and stall when you apply too much pressure.
 This is as close they come to having an inbuilt pressure sensor.

 Sonicare and Oral B both have different toothbrush modes in their range; However, Oral B has a wide selection of brushing modes than Sonicare.
 For instance, Sonicare’s high end toothbrush, Philips DiamondClean has five brushing modes compared to the Oral B that has six brushing modes.

 Oral B has a wider selection of brush heads than Sonicare.
-The cool thing is that all variations of Oral B’s brush heads are compatible with all different Oral B toothbrush models, from high end to basic models.
+The cool thing is that all variations of Oral-B’s brush heads are compatible with all different Oral B toothbrush models, from high end to basic models.
 This means you can use Oral B 7000 brush head on an Oral B 3000 toothbrush.
 Their brush heads are also relatively cheaper than Sonicare.

-Grapevine has it that Sonicare’s brush head last longer than Oral B. Initially Sonicare brush heads (according to official e-manuals of e-series models like Elite and Essence) lasted for six months but they recently changed that to three months just like Oral B.
+Grapevine has it that Sonicare’s brush head last longer than Oral B. Initially Sonicare brush heads (according to official e-manuals of E-series models like Elite and Essence) lasted for six months but they recently changed that to three months just like Oral B.

-DiamondClean, Adaptive Clean, Simply Clean, e-series, ProResults and Sonicare for Kids come fitted with the compact brush head.
+DiamondClean, Adaptive Clean, Simply Clean, E-series, ProResults and Sonicare for Kids come fitted with the compact brush head.

 For this reason and the noise aspect, some people consider Sonicare brushes to be more comfortable to use than Oral B electric toothbrush.